 Round numbers, the city spends only $300 million a year for public education out of a total budget in excess of $2.5 billion.
 The federal government chips in another $28 million.
 The state, another $14 million.
 So, $342 million total.
 It’s not nearly enough of course but, for now, it’s all we have to spend.
 The fact that the city spends more than twice as much, $750 million a year, on public safety isn’t helping anything, but it’ll be a while before we can do anything about that.

-• We focus pretty much every dollar the city can spare on effecting immediate Teacher and Student in Baltimore City Public Schooland dramatic improvements to pre-school through third grade.
+- We focus pretty much every dollar the city can spare on effecting immediate and dramatic improvements to pre-school through third grade.
 Bring these early years up to standard and then some.
 Give these kids an education – teachers, programs, facilities – that r

 ival the best they could get anywhere in the state.
 Don’t worry so much about the buildings.
 A lot of us went to old schools without air conditioning and we’ve done well.
 Quality teachers educate our kids, not bricks and mortar.